uvarc/rc-learning/content/notes/benchmark/index.md

 A benchmark is a measurement of performance.
 We will focus on the execution time of a program for a given task.
 (This is also known as strong scaling in parallel computing.)
 However, even for a serial program, a benchmark can still be useful when you run the program on different platforms.
 For instance, if a certain task takes 1 hour to complete on your laptop and 5 hours on Rivanna, there could be something wrong with how the program was installed on Rivanna.

-But doesn't benchmarking cost SUs?
+But doesn't benchmarking cost SU?
 Two things.
 First, the `dev` partition is the perfect choice for benchmarking and debugging purposes, as long as you stay within the [limits](https://www.rc.virginia.edu/userinfo/rivanna/queues/).
 Remember, you do not need to complete the entire task if it takes too long; a fixed subtask would do.
 This could be an epoch in machine learning training, a time step in molecular dynamics simulation, a single iteration, etc., instead of reaching full convergence.
-This way you can perform the benchmark without spending SUs.
+This way you can perform the benchmark without spending SU.

-Second, if the benchmark cannot be performed on `dev` for whatever reason (e.g. even the smallest subtask would take more than 1 hour, or the job needs more cores than the limit), it is true that you will have to spend SUs for benchmarking, but you may still gain in the long term, especially if you are running many production jobs of a similar nature (high-throughput).
-If you manage to prevent overspending say 10 SUs per job, then after 10,000 jobs you would have saved 100k SUs, an entire allocation.
+Second, if the benchmark cannot be performed on `dev` for whatever reason (e.g. even the smallest subtask would take more than 1 hour, or the job needs more cores than the limit), it is true that you will have to spend SU for benchmarking, but you may still gain in the long term, especially if you are running many production jobs of a similar nature (high-throughput).
+If you manage to prevent overspending say 10 SU per job, then after 10,000 jobs you would have saved 100k SU, an entire allocation.
 (Linear term trumps constant, eventually.)

 Besides the amount of hardware, sometimes certain parameters of a program can have a huge impact on performance as well (e.g. batch size in machine learning training, NPAR/KPAR in VASP).
 You will need to find the optimum parameter to achieve the best performance specific to your problem.
 This may not translate across platforms - what's optimal on one platform can be suboptimal on another, so you must perform a benchmark whenever you use a different platform!

-Benchmarking will also help you get a better sense of the scale of your project and how many SUs it entails.
+Benchmarking will also help you get a better sense of the scale of your project and how many SU it entails.
 Instead of blindly guessing, you will be able to request cores/GPUs/walltime wisely.

 # Concepts and Theory